Background

 Violent BDSM, choking, nipple pinching, I mean, this kind of things would appeal to a narcissist, absolutely.

 The kinds of activities that involve body fluids and body secretions and body, that's, as I said, because a narcissist is still largely a baby, still a child.
-So this would appeal to him, and especially if this can be done to someone.

-The female in the couple, if the narcissist is a male, the female in the couple represents the narcissist himself, represents the side of him that he suppressed and represents all the women who have wronged him, starting with his mother.
+The female in the couple, if the narcissist is a male, the female in the couple represents the narcissist himself, represents the side of him that he suppressed and represents the, the, all the women who have wronged him, starting with his mother.

 So it's a combination.